 Round Foam Brushes (for polka dots)

-Step 2: Choose a font and print the letters you want to using your printer.
-I used Bernard MT Condensed.
-I think I have had it quite a while so I am not sure where I got it.
+Choose a font and print the letters using your printer.
+I used Bernard MT Condensed as my font.
 Any chunky type font will work well.
 I printed the “h” on one sheet and the “o” on another.
 You want them big enough to work well on the pillow.
 I liked the look of the lowercase best.
 If you need fonts check out Fontbundles.net.
 They have free fonts for a limited time but you can also get a membership for a small amount per month and get a bunch free each month.
 I love it.

 I wanted the “h” to be taller so I cut the top part off and extended it up to the height I liked.
-I followed the line down to meet up with the bottom part of the “h”.
-I just eye-balled this part.
+So I followed the line down to meet up with the bottom part of the “h”.

 This is what the letters looked like when I finished tracing.

 Mix a little of the Textile Medium (2-3 drops) into the paint.
 Carefully paint onto the traced letters using a foam brush.
 Mine did not cover completely but I liked the little bits that got left out.
-It looked distressed.
+It looks distressed.
 That is part of the rustic charm.
 You don’t have to worry about covering the pencil lines completely but try to get pretty close.
-I went over the lines a little bit too but I wasn’t concerned.

 I used these round foam brushes for dots next to the letters.
-I thought they were fun and festive.
+They are fun and festive!

 I added some swirls around the polka dots just because.

-Step 7: – Heat set the paint.
-You always want to heat seat your paint so if you ever wash the fabric it won’t fade.
+Heat set the paint.
+You always want to heat seat your paint so if you ever wash the fabric it won’t wash out.
 You can heat set it by using an iron.
 Use a dry iron on the hottest setting.
 Place a cloth over the painted letters and hold the iron for about 20 seconds in one spot, pick up the iron and place down in another spot and hold there for another 20 seconds.
 Repeat this process until you have heat set the entire area.

-Another way to heat set is to place the fabric into a dryer and let it go on the cotton setting for about 15 minutes or so.
+Another way to heat set is to place the fabric into a dryer and let it go on the cotton setting for about 20 minutes.

 I used the 5/8 inch seam allowance.

-After sewing you must trim the corners.
+After sewing, trim the corners.
 This helps to decrease the bulkiness at the corners once you turn it right side out.
 Cut fairly close to the stitching but DO NOT cut through the stitching.
 This would leave a hole in the corner of your beautiful holiday decor pillow and we don’t want that to happen!

 Once they are stuffed you need to stitch the bottom closed.
 So, go ahead and pin it together.

 Now, technically you should hand sew this part so the stitches don’t show.
-But I sew like a lazy girl so I use the machine.
+But I am a lazy sewer so I use the machine.
 I make this part at the bottom so it won’t show.
 Does that count?
 Probably not.
 You can do it whichever way you like best.